 The Kindle Fire was built for consuming news, books, and the occasional movie, so if that’s your goal, this is definitely the tablet for you.
 It emphasizes special eReader features while still allowing you to explore its capabilities with apps, the internet, and steaming.

-For Apple Fans: New iPad Retina Display with Touch ID
+For Apple Fans: Apple iPad Pro

-This retina iPad will deliver incredible clarity and provide what may the familiar ease of iOS.
+This retina iPad Pro will deliver incredible clarity and provide what may the familiar ease of iOS.
 Especially if you or your family uses other Apple devices, features like iMessage and FaceTime will be great to have on hand.
 The whole thing is sleek and ready to help you take on your day.

 For Android Fans: ASUS ZenPad 3S 10